datopian/tech.datopian.com/publish/README.md

 Publish functionality covers the whole area of creating and editing datasets and resources, including data upload.
 The core job story is something like:

-> When a Data Curator has a data file or dataset they want to add it manually (e.g. via drag and drop etc) to their data portal/platform quickly and easily so that it is avaialble there.
+> When a Data Curator has a data file or dataset they want to add it to their data portal/platform quickly and easily so that it is available there.

-Publication as a process can be divided into the following cases:
+Publication can be divided by its *mode*:

-* Manual: publication is done by people via a user interfaces or other tool
+* **Manual**: publication is done by people via a user interfaces or other tool
-* Programmatic: publication is done programatically using APIs and is usually part of automated processes
+* **Programmatic**: publication is done programatically using APIs and is usually part of automated processes
-* Hybrid: which combines manual and programmatic, for example, harvesting where setup and configuration may be done in a UI by a person and then the process runs automatically and programmatically.
-In addition, some new harvesting flows require programmatic setup (e.g. writing a harvester in Python for a new source data format).
+* **Hybrid**: which combines manual and programmatic.
+An example would be harvesting where setup and configuration may be done in a UI manually with the process then running automatically and programmatically (in addition, some new harvesting flows require manual programmatic setup e.g. writing a harvester in Python for a new source data format).

 **Focus on Manual** we will focus on the manual in this section: programmatic is by nature largely up to the client programmer (assuming the APIs are there) whilst [Harvesting][] has a section of its own.
 That said, many concepts here are relevant for other cases e.g. material on [profiles][] and [schemas][].